Pathfinder Discovery Networks for Neural Message Passing: Experiments

 Based on these learned weights, we observe that the model has learned to prioritize messages that come from the first order neighbourhoods of vertices -- in other words, the PDN attends to closer neighbors more.
 We note that the Cora and Pubmed graphs exhibit high homophily between nodes, suggesting that the model's weighting scheme is well motivated.
 Interestingly, we also observe that the importance of information coming from the second hop starts to decline between 50-100 epochs; not coincidentally, this is around when peak test accuracy is reached, after which we observe a decline (test accuracy not shown).
 This implies that graph neural network models overfit to information coming from the first order proximity of individual data points.
 More importantly, the added interpretability from PDN allows us to observe exactly where the overfitting is occurring.

 \textbf{Attention on neighbourhood similarity.} Using the similarity scores listed in Table \ref{tab:edge_features} of Appendix \ref{app:edge_features} we train a Linear PDN model with the hyperparameter settings described in Appendix \ref{app:real_world_settings}.
-As a reminder, this implementation of the pathfinder module uses softmax activations and does not have a hidden layer -- in this setting, the weights of the pathfinder module can be interpreted as attention.
+As a reminder, this implementation of the pathfinder layer uses softmax activations and does not have a hidden layer -- in this setting, the weights can be interpreted as attention.
 For the citation graph and social network datasets we plot the average attention score (calculated from 10 training runs) for a selected subset of edge scores in Figure \ref{fig:attention_sim}.

-The results show that unnormalized edge similarity scores such as the \textit{degree product} and \textit{common neighbours} tend to receive low attention when the edge weight aggregation happens in the pathfinder module.
+The results show that unnormalized edge similarity scores such as the \textit{degree product} and \textit{common neighbours} tend to receive low attention when the edge weight aggregation happens.
 On most datasets similarity metrics which are normalized and do not consider the degree of shared neighbors (e.g. \textit{association strength} and \textit{minimal overlap}) receive relatively high attention.